microsoft/diskspd/README.md

 DISKSPD 2.0.18a 5/31/2016

-* update /? example to use -Sh v. deprecated -h
+* update `/?` example to use `-Sh` v. deprecated `-h`
 * fix operation on volumes on GPT partitioned media (<driveletter>:)
 * fix IO priority hint to proper stack alignment (if not 8 byte, will fail)
 * use iB notation to clarify that text result output is in 2^n units (KiB/MiB/GiB)

-DISKSPD 2.0.17 5/01/2016
+DISKSPD 2.0.17a 5/01/2016

-* -S is expanded to control write-through independent of OS/software cache.
-Among other things, this allows buffered write-through to be specified (-Sbw).
+* `-S` is expanded to control write-through independent of OS/software cache.
+Among other things, this allows buffered write-through to be specified (`-Sbw`).
 * XML: adds a new `<WriteThrough>` element to specify write-through
 * XML: `<DisableAllCache>` is no longer emitted (still parsed, though), in favor or `<WriteThrough>` and `<DisableOSCache>`
 * Text output: OS/software cache and write-through state are now documented separately (adjacent lines)